 Take a moment to read through the information on this page, which will help you gain a better understanding of the expat tax process.
 In addition, check out the handy checklists and tips that can help make your tax preparation a breeze!

 If you are a new Greenback customer, you probably want to know how things work.
 Getting started and completing your Federal Tax Return is simple!

-- Step 4 – Hassle-Free Tax Prep: Your accountant will work with you to ensure your tax return is accurate and uncovers all the best opportunities for savings and deductions.
+- Step 3 – Hassle-Free Tax Prep: This is where the magic happens.
+Your accountant will work with you to ensure your tax return is accurate and uncovers all the best opportunities for savings and deductions.

-- Step 5 – Draft Complete & Payment: Your accountant completes your draft tax return and sends it to you to review.
-You only pay us after your draft tax return is complete.
+- Step 4 – Review Draft & Payment: You will receive your draft tax return typically within 5 business days following submission of your questionnaire and uploading of all documents.
+You only pay us once your tax return is ready to file.

 Collecting Your Tax Documents

 Do you have questions about what documents you need to share with your accountant?
 We have prepared an in-depth article explaining those documents.

 Getting and Staying Organized

 To make things even easier, we have prepared a number of templates to help you collect important information throughout the year.
 Having all this information to provide your accountant at tax time is not only more efficient, it may save you money, too!